-Blue-Green Chromis - Medium
+Blue-Green Chromis MED

 Very easy to keep these fish are colourful and active they look great when schooling in the aquarium.

 - Buy 4 for $23.28 each and save 10%

 The color of these fish varies depending on the light from light blue through to pale green as their name would suggest.

 They have a peaceful temperament and can add a lot of color and life to your tank especially in larger groups.

 You can keep one on its own in a reef or fish-only tank, or in groups.
 When keeping them in groups it’s best to keep six or more of them together to ensure none of the group gets picked on.